Aaaaaggghhh!! How hard can it possibly be, to keep our homes basically clean?

 It so helps.

-And if everyone puts their own stuff in the dishwasher, it’s super speedy to wipe down tables, worktops and the sink with a micro fibre cloth.
+If everyone puts their own stuff in the dishwasher, it’s super speedy to wipe down surfaces with a micro fibre cloth.

-AND help the planet BECAUSE they let you cut out all the dodgy cleaning sprays you don’t need.
+They also save us money and help the planet because they cut out all the dodgy cleaning sprays we don’t need.

-THEN just sweep up obvious crumbs so they’re not trampled round the house.
+After a lightening fast wipe round, we just need to sweep up obvious crumbs so they’re not trampled round the house.

 4. Make The Beds